-Please contact Bruce Jackson to set up an appointment.
-He can assist you in planning out your classes for the next few years.
+Please contact Bruce Jackson to set up an appointment for assistance in planning out your classes for the next few years.
 Use the Program Worksheet (downloadable Word document) to plan out your degree, drawing from the two-course calendars.”

-Pursuing a Doctor of Ministry Degree at BGU is an awesome global theological educational experience.
-The following are required to pursue a DMin Degree at Bakke Graduate University:
+Pursuing a DMin Degree at BGU is an awesome global theological educational experience.
+The following are required to pursue a DMin Degree at BGU:

 Must have an MDiv.
 Degree or an MDiv. equivalent.